davidekete/remix-ide/docs/locations.md

 - [Load a GIST](#load-a-gist), [a file via a url](#load-a-file-via-a-url-into-the-editor) or a [base64 encoded string](#load-an-encoded-base64-string-into-a-sol-file-in-the-editor) into Remix's Editor.
 - Specify **the theme** (Dark or Light).
 [SEE MORE](#specifying-a-theme)
 - Specify which panels should be **minimized** - useful when embedding Remix in your site.
 [SEE MORE](#minimizing-remix-panels)
-- Select the **version of the Solidity** compiler, enable/disable the **optimizer**, turn on auto compile or choose the language for the Solidity compiler.
+- Select the **version of the Solidity** Compiler, enable/disable the **optimizer**, turn on auto compile or choose the language for the Solidity Compiler.
 [SEE MORE](#load-a-specific-version-of-the-solidity-compiler)
 - Load **verified contracts from Etherscan** using contract address [SEE MORE](#load-contracts-from-etherscan-via-address)

 ### Activating a list of plugins